fbpx

 Statement accessories

 Italians like to dress up relatively neutral outfits with statement accessories for maximum impact.
-Pack a couple of pieces of jewellery, a cute clutches and tote bags, earrings, a scarf or even just an oversized pair of sunglasses or hat to show off your style.
+Pack a couple of pieces of jewellery, a cute clutch, a pair of earrings, a scarf, or even just an oversized pair of sunglasses or hat to show off your style.

 Other things to pack for Venice